pygame/pygame/docs/reST/ref/event.rst

    This is usually used for placing custom events on the event queue.
    Any type of event can be posted, and the events posted can have any attributes.

+   When this event is received on the event queue, it will be a shallow copy of the event object posted by this function; the dict attribute of both events will be a reference to the same dict object in memory.
+Modifications on one dict can affect another, use deepcopy operations on the dict object if you don't want this behaviour.

    This returns a boolean on whether the event was posted or not.
 Blocked events cannot be posted, and this function returns ``False`` if you try to post them.